8 Best Business VoIP Providers for Modern Phone Systems, from Small Business to Enterprise

 3. Identify Essential Features

-For instance, do you need texting, video calling, or an interactive voice response (IVR) menu?
+For instance, do you need business texting, video calling, or an interactive voice response (IVR) menu?

 4. Check Reliability and Call Quality